stuartellis/sve-personal-website/content/articles/task-runner.md

 > _You must install Task to use the vscode-task extension._

 Use the command palette to see the commands for Task.
-Choose _Task:Focus on Tasks View_ to list the available tasks in a project and _Task:Run Task_ to select a task.
+Choose _Task: Focus on Tasks View_ to list the available tasks in a project and _Task: Run Task_ to select a task.

 ### Enabling Integration with JetBrains IDEs